telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/visual-studio-problems.md

 * Start Visual Studio with the log switch: [/Log (devenv.exe)](https://learn.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2015/ide/reference/log-devenv-exe?view=vs-2015) which could also provide more info on the error.
 * Check the event viewer logs for any logs that could provide more info about the problem.
-* Attach to the `devenv.exe` running process with another Visual Studio instance, in order to pinpoint where the error occurs.
+* Attach to the `devenv.exe` running process with another Visual Studio instance, to pinpoint where the error occurs.

 After you generate the log files from the above steps, archive them and attach them to a support ticket.
-Include the steps which have to be followed in order to reproduce the issue.
+Include the steps which have to be followed to reproduce the issue.

 ## The report cannot be built and opened in Visual Studio Report Designer